spades1404/OpthaBotDevelopment/README.md

 ## Installation Instructions

 This project is still in development, and this repo contains the most up to date code.
 If you would like a single executable, wait for the official OpthaBot release repository.
+As of 28/02/21 you can now download a the latest release version of OpthaBot from [here](https://drive.google.com/file/d/1MEfIRiECeZk5osR9JVXSc57sRxra4Uaj/view)

 First, you will need Python, any version above 3.7 should work.
 >__*We recommend using the latest version of Python 3.8 as its the most stable for this program*__